Market Makers & ECNs

 SureTrader is a division of Swiss America Securities, Ltd., founded in 2008.
 We are a Bahamas-based broker/dealer regulated by the Securities Commission of the Bahamas.
 SureTrader is an Online Broker that allows you to Day Trade freely with 6:1 Leverage and No Pattern Day Trading Rules for your account.
-We have a 10,000+ Symbol Short-List + Penny Stocks which makes us the best Online Stock Broker for Day Trading & Penny Stocks.
-They can offer this because all our trades are executed in a principal capacity, they are your counter-party.
+They have a 10,000+ Symbol Short-List + Penny Stocks which makes us the best Online Stock Broker for Day Trading & Penny Stocks.

 At Cobra Trading, Inc. we make customer service our number one priority.
 This is why you will not find yourself on an automated phone system nor are you left to wait in long phone queues.
 Each and every call is answered by one of our knowledgeable, helpful representatives who strive to personally answer each one of your questions.
 In addition, our representatives are available online via instant messaging through Yahoo, MSN, Google and AOL to give you the best trade experience possible.